| || |

 Continue to Ecoregional Conservation Targets

 Socio-economic impacts on natural systems can be seen in urban and suburban sprawl that impinges on the boundaries of the Conservation District, continued deforestation in agriculturally-zoned lands on the Island of Hawai‘i in the Kona District, and damage inflicted by military training exercises in and adjacent to native ecological systems (especially on O‘ahu and Hawai‘i islands).
-Hawai‘i has largely effective land use zoning, establishing a Conservation District that corresponds well to the remaining native-dominated areas (with some notable exceptions).
+Hawai‘i state land use zoning establishes a Conservation District that corresponds well to the remaining native-dominated areas (with some notable exceptions).

 Government agencies and the public recognize that natural areas and watersheds are important for quality of life.
 Strong connections between the natural world and indigenous Hawaiian culture hold great potential for conservation.
 However, conservation and public land management are severely under-funded and a multiple use mandate conflicts with management actions focused on biodiversity conservation.
 High land costs make conservation acquisition a very expensive strategy, and overall high costs of living apply to the costs of essential management actions.